North Carolina Sommelier Star Paula de Pano Knows What She Stands For

 Todd Chatterton, Maitre d’ at Fearrington since March 2020, will take over her role as beverage director.

-Acid + Rocks, located at 712 Market Street in the former Medlin-Davis dry cleaner space in Southern Village, does not yet have a set opening date—de Pano says permits have been submitted, and that she’s hopeful that they will be approved quickly and that a more sluggish-than-usual global supply chain will pick up the pace—but she hopes for a Spring 2022 opening.
+Rocks + Acid, located at 712 Market Street in the former Medlin-Davis dry cleaner space in Southern Village, does not yet have a set opening date—de Pano says permits have been submitted, and that she’s hopeful that they will be approved quickly and that a more sluggish-than-usual global supply chain will pick up the pace—but she hopes for a Spring 2022 opening.

 “[Paula] is easily one of the most knowledgeable sommeliers in the country and offers a fun and laid back approach to wine,” sommelier Max Kast, a friend of De Pano’s, told the INDY over email.
 “Her space will be a spot where people from novice to expert will be able to find great wine and learn about new wines and regions, all in an approachable and non-intimidating way.”